oryoxorki-dev/DaanPH/README.md

 ### Offline-First Architecture

-Core functionality is designed to operate locally rather than requiring every request to be sent to a remote backend.
+Core functionality is designed to operate locally rather than requiring every operation to depend on a remote backend.

 Essential transportation and geographic data can be bundled directly with the application.